 Seven DPO and positive pregnancy test

 Getting a positive result at 7 DPO is very improbable but not impossible.
 Even when pregnant, odds are, you are not synthesising enough hCG to get a positive result on a home test.
 You can also get a false positive if the kit detects a chemical pregnancy.

 Although many doctors can do a blood test that would give accurate results at 7 DPO, in many cases, your doctor will prefer waiting until the second week or the day after your expected missed period.

-Whether you’re pregnant or not at 7 DPO, you will still experience hormone changes that can give confusing symptoms.
-That said, the symptoms listed above can be early signs of pregnancy when they occur at 7 DPO.
+Whether pregnant or not, at 7 DPO, you will still experience hormone changes that can give confusing symptoms.
+The symptoms listed above can be early signs of pregnancy at 7 DPO.

 Evan is the founder of Fertility2Family and is passionate about fertility education & providing affordable products to help people in their fertility journey.
 Evan is a qualified enrolled nurse and has expertise in guiding & managing patients through their fertility journeys.